Episode 3 - Mysterious Prophet of the West

-We have talked a lot about how before a large portion of the Mormons lived in southern Illinois they were in Missouri.
+We have talked a lot about how before a large portion of the Latter-day Saints lived in southern Illinois they were in Missouri.
 And, how they were finally driven out of the state after Missouri Governor Bogg’s passed an extermination order – executive order 44.
-That order legalized the extermination and driving-out of all Mormons in Missouri.
-In fact, in the moment that executive order 44 begins to be carried out, Joseph Smith and a lot of the Mormons are in far west, Missouri.
+That order legalized the extermination and driving-out of all members of the Church of Jesus Christ of Latter-day Saints in Missouri.
+In fact, in the moment that executive order 44 begins to be carried out, Joseph Smith and a lot of the Latter-day Saints are in far west, Missouri.
 And, they see the state militia marching out to them across the plains.
 And, they think to themselves, “Finally!
 The militia has come to protect us from these mobs!”
 But, the militia hadn’t come to protect them.
-A messenger was sent out letting the Mormons know that it had come to massacre them.
+A messenger was sent out letting the Latter-day Saints know that it had come to massacre them.

 Now, through a series of events that massacre wouldn’t happen, instead Joseph Smith and other church leaders were taken to jail, and the rest of the Saints were kicked out of the state.
 And, remember, this isn’t the first time they’ve had their property stolen and their homes destroyed in Missouri.
-Because Mobs kicked all the Mormon settlers out of Jackson County, Missouri 5 years earlier.
+Because Mobs kicked all the members of the church out of Jackson County, Missouri 5 years earlier.

-So, now four to five years after being kicked out of Far West, the main body of Mormons live in Nauvoo, Illinois, and the nation is starting to gear up for a presidential election.
-So, Joseph Smith and the Mormon leadership write letters to some of the national political figures, who are running for president, trying to figure out what they would do regarding helping the Mormons regain their property and land in Missouri, if they were to be elected president.
+So, now four to five years after being kicked out of Far West, the main body of members of the church live in Nauvoo, Illinois, and the nation is starting to gear up for a presidential election.
+So, Joseph Smith and the Church leadership write letters to some of the national political figures, who are running for president, trying to figure out what they would do regarding helping the Latter-day Saints regain their property and land in Missouri, if they were to be elected president.
 They’re trying to figure out who is going to help them, and who they can support.

 One of the guys they write a letter to is Henry Clay.
 Henry is a United States Senator from Kentucky.

-Senator Clay writes back saying that even though he acknowledged these Mormons, or Latter-day Saints, had endured injustice, he couldn’t make promises to any particular portion of the people of the United States – as he did not want to become president with a lot of obligations to special interest groups.
+Senator Clay writes back saying that even though he acknowledged these Latter-day Saints had endured injustice, he couldn’t make promises to any particular portion of the people of the United States – as he did not want to become president with a lot of obligations to special interest groups.